Generic selectors

-While much of the attention when discussing Scottish football is on Glasgow, people often forget the Edinburgh football teams.
+While much of the attention is paid to Scottish football in Glasgow, people often forget the football teams in Edinburgh.

 1. Hearts